spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 40190da6aa4b docker_grafana     ....
 0.0.0.0:3000->3000/tcp   grafana
 ```

-To validate the setup, you can login into those containers using the following commands.
+To validate the setup, you can log in to those containers by using the following commands:

 ```bash
 docker exec -it service-discovery /bin/sh